ocfl-archive/gocfl/pkg/ocfl/object/docs/create_sequence.md

 # Object Creation Sequence

-This document describes the sequence of operations performed during the creation and initialization of a new OCFL Object.
-Detailed structural information can be found in the [**Object Architecture Documentation**](architecture.md).
+This document outlines the sequence of operations for initializing a new OCFL Object.
+See the [Object Architecture](architecture.md) for structural details.

 ## Sequence Diagram

-The following diagram illustrates the steps taken by `initocfl.InitObject()` and the internal `Initializer.Init()` method, followed by adding the first files as seen in the examples.
+The following diagram illustrates the steps taken by `initocfl.InitObject()` and the internal `Initializer.Init()` method.

 ```mermaid
 sequenceDiagram